 Personally, I find that I get the best shots when combining speedlight and softbox with basic continuous lighting.
 I will position both light sources at an angle from the subject, resulting in a cross-lighting technique.
 In addition, I drop a simple white screen from a curtain railing behind the subject.
 The quick assembly and disassembly of my provisional studio works like a charm every time.

 Years ago, when I still used my old Nikon D50 kit, I was queuing with some other tourists to photograph a famous sight.
 A lady asked me a simple question: Why was I doing this?
 So I explained some things I had read in a travel guide about the location.
 Still, she looked at me meaningfully and asked, again: Why was I doing this?
 She wanted to hear a deeper reason.
 It is a question we all need to ask ourselves – Why do you take pictures, portraiture or otherwise, and what does photography mean to you?

 I believe you can only flourish and truly enjoy yourself in photography after you decide to go your own way.
 Personally, I love portraiture and taking family pictures, and I have been able to do it on a budget, too.
 That is one thing I know for certain: You do not need to buy thousands of dollars worth of equipment to capture the photos you want.

-Thank you to Lukasz Krzeminski for this article as part of our guest post contest!
+Thank you to Lukasz Krzeminski for this article!
 Lukasz resides in Warsaw, Poland.
 Previously, he lived in the UK and the US for many years.
 He took most of these photos in upper New York, Ithaca.
 Lukasz is an amateur photographer capturing family moments and portrait photos.
 As a scientist, he is also imaging life at the molecular level, using super-resolution microscopy, as you can see on his website.

 © 2018 by L. Krzeminski.
 All images and post content are the property of the author.
 All rights reserved.